 • Cat furniture: Cat trees, cat gyms and cat condos provide your cat with stable places to climb and perch, adding more space to her territory.
 Cats especially like height, and providing them with a climbing surface increases the size of their territory.

 • Scratching posts: Scratching is a natural behaviour for cats.
 They scratch to remove the dead outer layer of their claws, to mark their territory, to stretch and to work off surplus energy.
 Because scratching is natural, it’s important to provide places for your cat to scratch, as opposed to trying to eliminate the behaviour.
+(That’s why the Canadian Veterinary Medical Association has taken a position against declawing as a solution for scratching.
+Click here to view that position statement.)
 Observe where your cat scratches — a soft or hard surface? vertical or horizontal? your new couch or your new carpet? — and choose or build a scratching post that most resembles their preference.
 If your cat is scratching inappropriate objects, cover them with something the cat will find unappealing, such as double-sided tape, aluminum foil, or sheets of sandpaper.
 Place the new scratching post near the inappropriate one, and let both remain there until your cat is consistently using the new post.
 After a few weeks, the coverings on the inappropriate objects can be gradually removed.
-(For a discussion of declawing as a solution for scratching, please see the Canadian Veterinary Medicine Association position statement on declawing here.)

 • Cat toys: Try a variety and see which ones your cat prefers.
 Store the toy collection out of sight and give your cat a few at a time.
 Rotate them every few days to provide variety and keep your cats interest.
 There are lots of interactive and puzzle toys that can be especially effective, but a simple cardboard box or a paper bag can provide hours of kitty entertainment!
 You can also hide toys for the cat to find on his own.